greenm01/ec4x/docs/ec4x_specs.md

 ## 4.1 Jump Lanes

-Fleets move between solar systems on jump lanes:
+Fleets move between solar systems via jump lanes:
-- If a player owns all systems along the travel path, ships can jump two major lanes in one turn.
+- If a player owns all systems along the travel path, fleets can jump two major lanes in one turn.
 - Minor and restricted jump lanes enable a single jump per turn, regardless of the destination.
 - If jumping into an unexplored or rival system, the maximum number of jumps is one.
-- Fleets with crippled ships or Spacelift Command ships can not jump across restricted lanes.
+- Fleets containing crippled ships or Spacelift Command ships can not jump across restricted lanes.

 ## 4.2 Fleet Orders